The Difference Between Power Raking and Dethatching …and When to Use Them

 How to Make Sure You Get the Service You Want

-A couple of suggestions for making sure the company you and the company hired to dethatch or power rake your lawn are on the same page.
+A couple of suggestions for making sure you and the company you have hired to dethatch or power rake your lawn are on the same page.

 Ask Them about the Process for Each Service